akareen/Football-Data-Analysis/README.md

 ### 🛠 Features

 **Current Offerings:**
-- Data on the leagues of 173 countries worldwide and 1,303 leagues in total
+- Data on the leagues of 173 countries worldwide and 1,285 leagues in total
-- More than 1.1 million rows of unique data.
+- More than 1.3 million rows of unique odds data.
 Odds data was the most difficult to scrape as it would not permit headless scraping, so this is a major achievement.
 - All data is updated weekly.
 - The most comprehensive downloadable source of historical odds data.
 Allowing for complete backtesting.
 - Cleansed data, primed for analysis